Best playgrounds in Newcastle for toddlers

 The Newcastle region has loads of fun playgrounds aimed at a variety of ages from toddler to older school aged kids.
-For toddlers, you want playgrounds that offer age-appropriate equipment, soft ground coverings, and fencing for those kids who love to run.
+For toddlers, you want playgrounds that offer age-appropriate equipment, soft ground coverings, steps they can try to climb up and fencing for those kids who love to run.

 Here’s a list of playgrounds which offer equipment suitable for toddlers.